bevy-cheatbook/bevy-cheatbook/src/window/clear-color.md

 ---

-[Click here for the full example code.][cbexample::clear-color]

----

 Use the [`ClearColor`][bevy::ClearColor] [resource][cb::res] to choose the default background color.
 This color will be used as the default for all [cameras][cb::camera], unless overriden.